 The second stage of the process identified by Chesnais is a more evenly spread reduction in mortality across all age groups.
 The population structure shifts to accommodate a higher proportion of young people and adults as a result of the large cohorts born in the past with higher survival rates.
-This is the case of countries in an advanced state of demographic transition (see figure I.1), where the gross mortality rate for the period 2000-2005 is less than 10 in 1,000 and the infant mortality rate has declined considerably.
+This is the case of countries at an advanced state of demographic transition (see figure II.1), which have mortality rates of less than 10 per 1,000 for 2000-2005 and much reduced infant mortality rates.

-The third and final stage begins when there are reductions in the high mortality rate among young children and in mortality caused by degenerative diseases that affect mainly those aged over 50 (thereby increasing the probability of survival among older adults and intensifying population ageing).
-During this stage, a longer average lifespan is reflected in a higher proportion of the very old, who tend to have a greater need for medical, institutional and family support.
-Practically none of the region's countries are at this stage, although mortality is rising as a result of population ageing in some places such as Cuba, Puerto Rico, Bahamas, Guyana and Trinidad and Tobago, which all registered slight increases in their gross mortality rates in the period 2000-2005, with an even higher rate predicted by 2025 (see table I.1).
-By 2050, the mortality rates of several of the region's countries are expected to be higher than their present levels, mainly as a result of population ageing.
-This is due to older adults making up a higher proportion of the total population.
+The third and final stage begins when high mortality among the young comes right down and mortality caused by degenerative diseases affecting mainly those aged over 50 declines (thereby increasing the probability of survival among older adults and intensifying population ageing).
+During this stage, a longer average lifespan is reflected in a much higher proportion of the very elderly, who tend to have a greater need for medical, institutional and family support.
+Practically none of the region's countries are at this stage, although mortality is rising as a result of population ageing in some places such as Bahamas, Cuba, Guyana, Puerto Rico and Trinidad and Tobago, which all registered slight increases in their gross mortality rates in the period 2000-2005, with an even higher rate predicted by 2025 (see table II.1).
+By 2050, several of the region's countries are expected to have higher mortality rates than they do now, mainly as a result of population ageing.
+This situation occurs because older adults make up a higher proportion of the total population.
 In other words, there are relatively more people in age groups at greater risk of death.